kylemeador/symdesign/README.md

 # SymDesign
-SymDesign is a command line interface (CLI) used for hypothesis-driven protein-protein interface design.
+SymDesign is a command line interface used for hypothesis-driven protein-protein interface design.
 The package provides end to end support for the protein design process by seamlessly connecting multiple bioinformatics tools to create a rich data output describing the conformational space surrounding an interface design project.
 From docking, to design parameterization, to job distribution, and finally analysis of the resulting designs, SymDesign allows a single platform with organized data output to simplify the most complicated design pipelines.
 These tools allow a user to move from a design hypothesis to gene synthesis, with the only limitation being the conformational (computational) complexity of the chosen design process.

 In it's simplest usage, a protein structure with two entities sharing an interface (a design pose) is subjected to interface design using Rosetta's Metropolis criteria Monte Carlo sampling guided by the Rosetta score function.
-In it's most complicated use case, two or more entities in any symmetric assembly can be docked (only in permissible symmetries), have their interfaces queried for interface design prospects via evolutionary and fragment based statistical methods, and then be subjected to parallel processing on cassini's many computational nodes for constrained interface re-design.
+In it's most complicated use case, two or more entities in any symmetric assembly can be docked (only in permissible symmetries), have their interfaces queried for interface design prospects via evolutionary and fragment based statistical methods, and then be subjected to parallel processing for constrained interface re-design.
 After performing design calculations, a thorough set of interfacial measurements provides a rich overview of the characteristics present in your designs allowing for objective criteria to lead design selection.

 ### Symmetry is at the core of the program.
 Symmetry is used to simplify the investigation of possible interfaces between chains in a highly repetitive symmetric material and simplify calculations down to the fundamental connective unit, the interface.
 Previously, symmetric modelling has been a roadblock to sampling conformational space because of numerous complexities in enumerating interfacial possibilities when multiple components are involved in a symmetric assembly.
 This limitation has been overcome with the conformational sampling afforded by Nanohedra, an programmatic emphasis on single protein entities that combine to make up an asymmetric unit, and finally a thorough integration with Rosetta's underlying symmetry machinery.